-You'll find (slightly) fewer tourists here than at Wat Phra Kaew, but Wat Pho is our personal fave among Bangkok's biggest temples.
-In...
+You'll find (slightly) fewer tourists here than at Wat Phra Kaew, but Wat Pho is our fave among Bangkok's biggest sights.
+In fact, the...

 Saranrom Royal Garden

 Easily mistaken for a European public garden, this Victorian-era green space was originally designed as a royal residence in the time of...

 This fun museum employs a variety of media to explore the origins of the Thai people and their culture.
 Housed in a European-style...

 The open-air bar on top of the Sala Rattanakosin hotel has upped the stakes for sunset views of Wat Arun – if you can see the temple at...